rasteiner/k3-kql-client/readme.md

 ```

 #### Projections
-The plugin also includes a "Pages Method" and a "Page Method", both called `project` which helps retrieving the values we are interested in.
+The plugin also includes a "Pages Method" and a "Page Method", both called `project`, which help retrieving the values we are interested in.
 The "mapping" works by passing the `project` method an object, where you associate a key to a query.

 `this` refers to the "current page".